pliang64/fatools/README.md

 Or extract the sequences from a large sequence set for a list of IDs and then search sequences with a specific sequence by using

-fatools search -F IDlist.txt exampleFasta.fa |fatools -S AAATAAA -
+'fatools search -F IDlist.txt exampleFasta.fa |fatools -S AAATAAA -'